symhom/Kaleidoscope_Compiler/README.md

 input.txt contains example code. input.ast.yaml is the yaml ast of the example code.

+##Python code
 1. ekcc.py: The main script
 2. constants.py: global variables are defined
-3. lexerAndParser.py: Uses the PLY library to tokenize and parse the code to create an AST in the form of dictionaries and lists.
+3. lexerAndParser.py: Uses the PLY library to tokenize and parse the code to create an AST in the form of dictionaries and lists. http://www.dabeaz.com/ply/ply.html
 4. analyzer.py does some error checking by recursively going through the AST.
 	- In 'vdecl', the type may not be void
 	- In ref 'type', the type may not be void or a reference type